Winsome Earle-Sears: Tenure

-2025 gubernatorial election
+2025 Virginia gubernatorial election

+Winsome Earle-Sears speaking at Petersburg National Battlefield.

-On September 5, 2024, Earle-Sears announced her candidacy for governor of Virginia in the 2025 Virginia gubernatorial election.
+On September 5, 2024, Earle-Sears declared her candidacy for Governor of Virginia in the 2025 Virginia gubernatorial election.
+After Attorney General Jason Miyares announced on November 18, 2024 that he would not run for governor, Earle-Sears was viewed as the presumptive candidate for the Republican nomination.

+On February 28, 2025, due to Earle-Sears' previous criticisms of President Trump, former state senator Amanda Chase and former state delegate Dave LaRock each announced that they would run against her in the Republican primary.
+Despite this newfound opposition, Earle-Sears was still viewed as the favorite to win the primary.
+In March 2025, Earle-Sears' campaign stated, "'Challengers can enter the race, but the outcome will be the same' — victory".

+Ultimately, neither Chase nor LaRock reached the required number of signatures to qualify for the ballot.
+On April 5, 2025, Earle-Sears became the Republican nominee for governor.

 While speaking at an Arlington County School Board meeting to oppose the system's "transgender locker room and bathroom policies", Earle-Sears was targeted by a racist sign in a crowd of protesters outside the venue.
-It read, "Hey Winsome, if trans can't share your bathroom, then Blacks can't share my water fountain."
-All three Democratic nominees for statewide office denounced the sign, with Earle-Sears's opponent, Abigail Spanberger, stating, "No matter how much one might find someone else's beliefs objectionable, to threaten a return of Jim Crow and segregation to a Black woman is unacceptable."
+It read, "Hey Winsome, if trans [sic] can't share your bathroom, then Blacks can't share my water fountain."
+All six nominees for statewide office denounced the sign, with Earle-Sears's opponent, Abigail Spanberger, stating, "No matter how much one might find someone else's beliefs objectionable, to threaten a return of Jim Crow and segregation to a Black woman is unacceptable."

 In August 2025, VPM News, a National Public Radio affiliate for the Greater Richmond Region, submitted a FOIA request for Lieutenant Governor Earle-Sears's schedule and records, which are required to be kept and preserved permanently.
 Her office provided a mostly blank, 297-page PDF file, excluding about 297 records and citing exemptions for "confidential correspondence and working papers of the Office of the Lieutenant Governor".
 A follow-up FOIA submission clarifying and broadening the request went unanswered within the legally required timeframe.

-Shortly after the polls closed on November 4, multiple national news organizations called the race for Spanberger.
+On November 4, Earle-Sears lost the general election to Spanberger, receiving 42.22% of the vote.